|Previous Story: Terror Of The Autons||Next Story: The Claws Of Axos|

 The Mind Of Evil

-Don Houghton had impressed the Doctor Who production office with his efficiency in writing Inferno for Season Seven.
-As a result, on June 29th, 1970 he was commissioned to write a treatment for a second serial called “The Pandora Machine” (some sources suggest the working titles “Man Hours” and “The Pandora Box” or “The Pandora's Box” may also have been used).
-Scripts for the story were requested soon thereafter, on August 6th.
-As with all Season Eight adventures, Houghton was asked to incorporate the evil Time Lord called the Master, created by producer Barry Letts and script editor Terrance Dicks, into his storyline.
+Don Houghton's efficient delivery of Inferno for Season Seven had impressed Doctor Who producer Barry Letts and script editor Terrance Dicks.
+On June 29th, 1970 he was commissioned to write a treatment for a second serial called “The Pandora Machine” (some sources have suggested such alternative working titles as “Man Hours” and “The Pandora Box” or “The Pandora's Box”).
+Scripts for the story were requested on August 6th.
+As with all of the the serials planned for Season Eight, Houghton was asked to incorporate the evil Time Lord called the Master, created by Letts and Dicks, into his storyline.

-Houghton was initially inspired by the film A Clockwork Orange to write a story in which a machine alters criminal minds with the ostensible aim of rehabilitating them.
-He was concerned that this would not be substantial enough to flesh out six episodes, however, and adopted the suggestion of his wife, Asian actress Pik-Sen Lim, of including a subplot involving intrigue at an international peace conference.
+Houghton was initially inspired by Anthony Burgess' 1962 novel A Clockwork Orange to write a story in which a machine altered criminal minds with the ostensible aim of rehabilitation.
+He was intrigued by the notion that forcing somebody to be “good” could have sinister implications.
+However, Houghton was concerned that this idea, on its own, would lack enough substance to sustain six episodes.
+As such, he adopted a suggestion made his wife, actress Pik-Sen Lim, to add a subplot involving intrigue at an international peace conference.

-October 29th saw cast and crew travel to Alland Grange, RAF Manston, for the scenes set at Stanham Airfield.
-The Doctor and Jo's evacuation by helicopter, filmed on this day, was a late addition to the scripts.
-Roadway material was then performed on October 30th, at both RAF Swingate in Dover and Pineham Road in Pineham.
-This should have completed all the Kentish material, but by this time it was known that Combe had not captured enough shots (most notably close-ups) of the episode five battle at Stangmoor Prison.
-As a result, an additional day's filming took place at Dover Castle on Hallowe'en with members of the production team -- including Combe himself -- stepping in front of the camera.
+October 29th saw cast and crew travel to RAF Manston, for material set at Stanham Airfield.
+RAF personnel were again made available to play the Master's men but, unfortunately, they were dressed in military raiment rather than convict garb.
+This prompted Dicks to amend Episode Five, adding the Master's reference to mercenaries wearing fake uniforms.
+Roadway scenes were then recorded on October 30th, at both RAF Swingate in Dover and Pineham Road in Pineham.
+This should have completed all the Kentish material but, by this time, it was known that Combe had not captured enough shots of the Episode Five battle at Stangmoor, with Letts particularly concerned by the lack of close-ups.
+As a result, an additional day's filming took place on Hallowe'en at Dover Castle, with members of the production team -- including Combe himself -- stepping in front of the camera.

 |Main Page||Episode List||Season 8|